panzerama/critaholic/README.md

 * Django has a large, supportive community
 * Django is broadly used
 * Python is a versatile language with which I have some experience

+### What is what?

+Critaholic is a django based webapp designed to serve GMs with a suite of tools for managing their RPG sessions.
+It assumes a 5e-like, initiative-based combat structure.